 A person in violation of this policy may be subject to administrative action, with a penalty of a fine, restitution for services used, loss of computer privileges, or dismissal from the University.
 Some actions covered by this policy are also covered by SOSU regulations or policies, the violation of which could lead to disciplinary proceedings.
-Some actions covered by this policy are also covered by city, state, or federal law, the violation of which could lead to civil or criminal prosecution.
+Some actions covered by this policy are also covered by the policy are also covered